Elwood-P/toddler-timer/README.md

 -  CSS

 # Todo
-- [ ] Improve accuracy by using timestamps and `requestAnimationFrame` method for js timer
+- [ ] Improve accuracy by using timestamps and `requestAnimationFrame` method for a JavaScript timer
 - [ ] Prevent display sleep by integrating [NoSleep Library](https://github.com/richtr/NoSleep.js/)
 - [ ] Improve UX by updating button colours based on their current state